ganeti/ganeti/man/gnt-instance.rst

 kvm\_pci\_reservations
     Valid for the KVM hypervisor.

-    The nubmer of PCI slots that QEMU will manage implicitly.
+    The number of PCI slots that QEMU will manage implicitly.
 By default Ganeti will let QEMU use the first 12 slots (i.e. PCI slots 0-11) on its own and will start adding disks and NICs from the 13rd slot (i.e. PCI slot 12) onwards.
 So by default one can add 20 PCI devices (32 - 12).
 To support more